**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 individual circumstances, be willing to experiment, and consult a

 professional as appropriate.
-Get started with this aromatherapy guide or read essential oil profiles.
+Get started with this guide for essential oil use or read essential oil profiles.

 Massage therapy can be an important component of your healthy living plan and works well with essential oils.
 Massage works on the soft tissues of your body, mostly your muscles, but also tendons, ligaments, and the connective tissue called fascia, to create changes that release tension and provide many other benefits.

 Massage is only one part of the larger field of bodywork, which includes approaches such as Rolfing, reflexology, and any technique that involves working with the body to support change.
 Bodywork is a generic way to refer to any technique that promotes well-being through a physical process.
-This site has many articles discussing the benefits of massage and other massage therapy information.
+This site has many articles discussing the benefits of massage and types of massage.

 Self care includes a wide range of topics.
 This site covers two areas related to aromatherapy and massage: somatics and stress relief.